mainmatter/playbook/project-procedure/digital-products/README.md

 product's personas is a key prerequisite for developing an application that effectively caters to the specific needs of its future users.

+The product strategy stage will typically be conducted as one or several workshops in which the project team has a facilitated discussion based on patterns and insights uncovered during research.
 It is critical to get all project stakeholders involved in this workshop, in particular all of the business experts from various backgrounds like marketing, sales, customer service etc. All of these groups will have unique insights and experiences that must all be heard in order to clearly understand the situation and define the project's objective.
-It is often advisable to conclude additional research to make more data available for the workshop.
-That can be done by analyzing data that is already available like analytics data from an existing application, data from a CRM or customer service system and also through interviews with existing or prospective users or customers or analyzing publicly available datasets.

 ## Product Design